The pitfalls of next-token prediction

 Our work extends and clarifies this discourse by introducing the Clever Hans cheat and the Indecipherable Token failure.
 Next, we empirically report our failure modes in both the Transformer \citep{vaswani17attention} and the Mamba structured state space model \citep{gu2023mamba}.
-This establishes that what we witness is indeed a failure of next-token prediction (and not of the Transformer architecture as some existing criticisms are framed).
+Thus, what we witness is indeed a failure of next-token prediction (and not of the Transformer architecture as some existing criticisms are framed).
 Importantly, existing literature pins these failures broadly on the next-token prediction paradigm and interchangeably, on the inability of the autoregressive architecture to backtrack.
 We emphasize the need to differentiate between the two types of next-token prediction (teacher-forcing and autoregressive inference) as they lead to distinct planning-related failures and require distinct solutions.

-\textbf{Going beyond next-token prediction.} Inference-time techniques like chain-of-thought and its variants \citep{wei22cot,yao23tree,besta23graph,yao23react} or those that elicit feedback from the model \citep{madan23selfrefine,huang22internal,shinn2023reflexion} can be thought of as going beyond conventional form of inference by allowing the model to think more before producing its final answer.
-However, the backbone in these models are still trained by standard teacher-forcing.
-While other techniques \citep{burtsev2020memory,xue2023adaptive,goyal23think} train the model to explicitly think more, even these boil down to next-token prediction during training.

-Other works have explored architectures and objectives that train the backbone to go beyond next-token prediction.
+\textbf{Going beyond next-token prediction.} Various works have explored architectures and objectives that train the backbone to go beyond next-token prediction.